This section mainly covers characteristics that are protected in the Equality Act.

 All this data is anonymised so no applicant is identified.

-Course centres are keen to ensure that their selection process does not involve any form of discrimination and that the successful group of applicants is representative of the general population.
+Courses are keen to ensure that their selection process does not involve any form of discrimination and that the successful group of applicants is representative of the general population.
 However, certain groups are currently under-represented in the profession and it is not clear why.

-You may be worried that if you are unsuccessful and re-apply, course centres will have information about you that they could use.
+You may be worried that if you are unsuccessful and re-apply, courses will have information about you that they could use.
 Any research or audit will be subject to the usual approval process of the appropriate University and will be separate from selection, not only ensuring that selectors and those working on the project are different people but also removing identifying information from the data.

 The suitability of any project will be considered by the Clearing House Board, including consideration of the criteria for separation from selection.